 It’s a pleasure to stroll through the streets of Cartagena and observe its colonial treasures, such as the Palace of the Inquisition and the Clock Tower, and enjoy the warm and gentle breeze that wanders through its parks and squares.

-Gastronomy is all part of the city’s party spirit.
+Gastronomy in Colombia and specially in Cartagena is an important part of the city's spirit.
 The range of cuisines and choices are multiplying by the day as travelers seek new and exotic flavors in both local and international cuisine.

 There is a wide range of accommodation options.
 Visitors can choose between traditional colonial hotels and exclusive boutiques, all of which offer a unique experience thanks to their personalized service and attention to detail.